 How to use your cooling off period

-Cooling-off periods last for 14 or 30 days.
+Cooling-off periods must last for a minimum of 14 or 30 days although firms can apply longer periods.
 During that time you have the right to change your mind about the investment.
 Never be afraid of exercising this right.
+You don’t have to tell the firm your reasons for changing your mind.

 Contact the provider straight away.
-The key facts document will tell you how to exercise your right to cancel (usually you will have to cancel in writing).
+The keyfacts document will tell you how to exercise your right to cancel (usually you will have to cancel in writing).
+It’s important to keep a record of when you send your notification as this is valid as long as it is dispatched before expiry of the cancellation.

 But be aware that you might not get the full amount of your investment back – check the terms and conditions of your product.